-By 2011, Sasha created the series entitled “Photographic Duets”.
-By combining photographs in pairs according to a certain conceptual similarity, he strived to emphasize the emotional basis of these works.
-Some of the photographs can be seen in private homes and collections.
+By 2011 Sasha had created the series “Photographic Duets”.
+In combining photographs in pairs according to a certain conceptual similarity, he aimed to emphasise the emotional basis of these works.
+Works from this series are held in a number of collections.

 After 2014 his work changed significantly due to his interest in abandoned or historical Soviet buildings.
 For almost 4 years, Sasha took pictures at the legendary plant Zil car plant, getting to know workers and producing unique documentation of this relic of Soviet industrial might.
 The result was his first museum exhibition, “Socialist Surrealism”, which took place at the Jewish Museum and Tolerance Center in Moscow in 2018.
 Seventeen large-format images show the atmosphere of the Zil plant just before it was demolished.
 In 2019, the project was part of the V Ural Industrial Biennial of Contemporary Art in Yekaterinburg.